joanaz/WTM/markdown/magenta-style-transfer.md

 These instructions assume you're familiar using the workshop Docker image ([locally](install-local.md), or in the [Cloud](install-cloud.md)), and that you have completed the previous [exercise](fast-style-transfer.md) to learn the mechanics of copying images back and forth between your laptop and the running container.

-In this exercise, you'll experiment with blending different styles and images, and (optionally) upload your favorites to a shared directory so other participants can take a look.
-Note: the instructor should have a link to a shared folder on the slides.
+In this exercise, you'll experiment with blending different styles and images.

 ## Step 1.
 Find an image to stylize